hknutzen/Netspoc/technical.markdown

 ### Working on paths

-Throughout the Netspoc program workflow, paths from rules source to destination are processed several times, for example to generate ACL or routing information for interfaces on a rules path.
+Throughout the Netspoc program workflow, paths from rule sources to destinations are processed several times, for example to generate ACL or routing information for interfaces on a rules path.

 To avoid unnecessary calculations, every path is explored only once,